DaelonSuzuka/Stagehand/README.md

 Actions can do a lot more than just print.
 The sandbox is a full python execution environment.
 ![editing actions](images/action_for_loop.gif)

-The sandbox is an isolated environment, and code is always checked for errors before being executed.
+The sandbox is an isolated environment, and code is checked for errors before being executed.
 Typos and syntax errors aren't going to crash Stagehand.
 ![editing actions](images/sandbox_validation.gif)

 Stagehand has more tools available than just running code snippets directly.
 Data persistence allows you to write complex actions that just aren't possible on other platforms.